Erna P. Harris: Activism

 In the early 1940s, when Harris moved to Los Angeles, she joined the Fellowship of Reconciliation, a pacifist organization, and became active in its activities.
 She also joined the Congress of Racial Equality (CORE), which advocated the development of communication and friendship as opposed to direct action, as the means to achieve racial equality.
 Along with other CORE members and pacifist groups she worked to assist conscientious objectors by raising funds to pay the bail bonds of resisters and publicize the issue.
 She became an associate secretary in the Workers' Defense League in 1945.
 Three years later, she was one of the local leaders in the movement against segregation in the military, holding demonstrations and protests.
-To end demonstrations, President Harry S. Truman, signed Executive Order 9981 in June 1948 to integrate the United States Armed Forces.
+To keep his campaign promises and end the pressure by the Black community, President Harry S. Truman, signed Executive Order 9981 in June 1948 to integrate the United States Armed Forces.
 Harris joined the Women's International League for Peace and Freedom (WILPF) in 1954.
 Along with Bertha McNeill and Bessie McLaurin, she led the Civil Rights Committee of the national branch of WILPF.
 As soon as the decision for Brown v.
 Board of Education (1954) was issued by the Supreme Court, the committee began pressuring WILPF to openly support the ruling and help in enforcing school desegregation through rallies and demonstrations.
 Similarly, she led WILPF to adopt a policy of opposition to apartheid in South Africa, linking racial inequality to global discontent, which could lead to war.
-Part of the organization's response was to promote product boycotts against companies which supported segregation.
+Part of the organization's response was to promote product boycotts against companies that supported segregation.

 Harris was elected chair of the Berkeley WILPF branch in 1956 and appointed to the national WILPF Executive Board the same year.
 She was selected as a delegate for the international congress held in July in Birmingham, England, and the following month went with other women activists to attend the Commonwealth of World Citizens meeting at the Temple of Peace in Cardiff, Wales.
 The idea of world citizenship typically included World Federalism and maintenance of peace through global laws.
 Harris continued to support world governance, attending a conference in Wolfach, Germany, in 1968.
 She made headlines, when she was chosen as one of twelve delegates to go to the Soviet Union in 1964 for a US-USSR summit on women's cooperation and peace initiatives.
 Of all the issues discussed at the conference, Harris felt that the most important was global nuclear disarmament.
 Both the WILPF and Harris shared the view that Communist nations should be integrated in global affairs, but that the United States should not interfere in their internal affairs.
 To that end, she opposed the United States policy of Cuban isolationism, intervention in Latin America, and the Vietnam War.